eac-ufsm/beamforming-tools/README.md

 - [Fast beamforming in Python](https://github.com/schipp/fast_beamforming): fast and efficient beamforming notebooks in Python, made for educational porpuses.

+- [Ultrasound Beamforming for Linear arrays](https://github.com/csheaff/us-beamform-linarray/tree/master): ultrasound beamforming algorithms in Python and in Rust for linear arrays.

+- [Beamforming30](https://github.com/huangzhenyu/beamforming/tree/master): more than 30 beamforming algorithms in Python (part of the documentation is in Chinese).

 ## Julia

 - [AeroAcoustics.jl](https://github.com/1oly/AeroAcoustics.jl): provides methods for working with microphone array measurements.
 Offers as well utilities for processing beamforming and other acoustic imaging methods.